 Effectively, you can budget about 15.3% self-employment tax on your net profit.

 Since you arean American abroad, your host country will have its own laws on social security, health programs, and other fees.
 Please check up if your country is on the tax treaty Totalization Agreement list.
-You need to see what other legal measures to take to make sure your taxes in the foreign country are being properly handled.
+You must see what other legal measures to take to ensure your taxes in the foreign country are being properly handled.

-- If self-employed and living in totalization treaty country AND you are registered in that social security system = NO
+- If you are self-employed, living in totalization treaty country, AND you are registered in that social security system = NO

 - If self-employed and living in a non-totalization country = YES

 Self-Employment & Tax Debt

 Due to living overseas as a self-employed American abroad, estimated payments may incur if tax debt has happened because of your business.

 If you are expected to pay the IRS $1,000 or more by April 15th (yet this year it’s April 18th), you are required to file these estimated payments on a quarterly basis during the year.

 If the IRS finds out you skipped out on making quarterly payments, they can charge you an additional underpayment penalty on the tax balance owed.

 You can reduce self-employment taxes as an expat by increasing your business expenses and therefore decrease your business earnings.
 For business meetings and events you travel to, you can lessen your net income which will lessen the Social Security tax.